lixin4ever/HAST/README.md

 ## External Linguistic Resources
 * [Glove Word Embeddings](https://nlp.stanford.edu/projects/glove/) (840B, 2.2M vocab).
-* [MPQA Subjectivity Lexicon](http://mpqa.cs.pitt.edu/lexicons/subj_lexicon/): we only keep the words with strong subjectivity.
+* [MPQA Subjectivity Lexicon](http://mpqa.cs.pitt.edu/lexicons/subj_lexicon/): we only employ the words with strong subjectivity to provide distant supervision.

 ## Citation
 If the code is used in your research, please cite our paper as follows: